ClusterDuck-Protocol/ClusterDuck-Protocol/README.md

 6. You should now be able to see examples by going to File -> Examples -> ClusterDuck

 You should be able pull new commits directly to this folder in your Arduino library.

+### Importing as a .zip Library

+In the Arduino IDE, navigate to ``Sketch > Include Library > Add .ZIP Library.`` At the top of the drop down list, select the option to "Add .ZIP Library''.

+Navigate to the downloaded ClusterDuck Protocol Folder and select.
+Return to the Sketch > Include Library menu. menu.
+You should now see the library at the bottom of the drop-down menu.
+It is ready to be used in your sketch.

 ## Quick Start